Shrek53/opencv_face_recognition/readme.md

 ```bash
 python collect_data_set/collect_training_data.py
 ```
+_Write the name of the person in the terminal_

+In the opencv window
-Hit [SPACE] for taking pictures
+_Hit [SPACE] for taking pictures
 Hit [ESC] to end
-Put images in the correctly named folder
+Put images in the correctly named folder_

 **Extract Embadding from images**
 ```bash